lpoto/actions.nvim/README.md

-    -- This function should always open a window for the provided bufnr, -- if this function is not defined, the default is used: vim.fn.execute("keepjumps vertical sb " .. bufnr) end, after_displaying_output = function(winnid)
+    -- This function should always open a window for the provided bufnr, -- if this function is not defined, the default is used: vim.fn.execute("keepjumps vertical sb " .. bufnr) end
-    -- Useful for setting some custom higlights or remappings for the output window -- NOTE: this function is called from the output window. end
 }
 ```